-Critical control points
+Critical control points.

-A critical control point (CCP) is a preparation step in which a hazard, if present, can result in a foodborne disease.
+A critical control point (CCP) is a processing step in the flow of food through the establishment in which inherent hazards present can be illuminated or reduced to safe levels.
+Another way to view (CCP) is that it is a point in the processing of food where the loss of control of critical limits such as required cook time and temperatures will result in hazards creating an unacceptable health risk leading to potential food consumer foodborne illness.
 For example, any step in the production of a ready-to-eat food (e.g., tuna salad), where contamination is likely to occur, may be considered a CCP since pathogens introduced during storage or preparation may survive until ingested.
 Thus, each step where contamination occurs in a ready-to-eat food is "critical."
-However, if a food worker handles raw chicken with bare hands, this step would not be critical, since the chicken would be cooked in the next step destroying all pathogens introduced into the food.
+However, if a food employee handles raw chicken with bare hands, this step would not be critical, since the chicken would be cooked in the next step destroying all pathogens introduced into the food.
 In this procedure, cooking would be a "critical control point" because adequate cooking is necessary to destroy all pathogens naturally present or introduced during preparation.
 Failure to cook the chicken properly would allow the survival of pathogens, which could result in a food borne illness.